What is Teen Rhinoplasty?

 The concept is simple: “If rhinoplasty is performed to reduce the size of the nose, we have to make sure the airway can handle the size reduction.”
 This is especially true in the adolescent and teen population, where the structure and function of the nose must endure for more than half a century.

 Dr. Tadros & Teen Rhinoplasty Featured on MSNBC

 See Dr. Monica Tadros on MSNBC's Change of Face!

 Teen Rhinoplasty Before and After Photos

-View before and after photos of NJ teen rhinoplasty patient procedure performed by Dr. Monica Tadros.
+View before and after photos of teen nose job procedure performed by Dr. Monica Tadros.

 It’s important to understand that the full results after teen rhinoplasty surgery in NJ will be noticeable within two years.
 Follow-up appointments are requested by Dr. Tadros for all teenage rhinoplasty patients in order to supervise your recovery process.